AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/product_rdc.md

 ### Low latency and high quality

-With the engine and algorithms developed by Agora, the Agora RDC service can reduce transmission of redundant data and deliver latency as low as 300 ms, enabling smooth real-time communication that uses less bandwidth.
+With the engine and algorithms developed by Agora, the Agora RDC service can reduce transmission of redundant data and deliver latency as low as 300 ms, whereas occupy less bandwidth.

-The Agora RDC service provides smooth experience with 1080p resolution rate and 10-60 frame rate.
+Besides, the Agora RDC service provides smooth real-time communication experience with 1080p resolution rate and 10-60 frame rate.
 To achieve the optimal video quality, the Agora RDC service supports resolution up to 4k.

 ### User friendliness

 With the easy-to-use Agora RDC SDK, you can implement the remote control feature through simple API calling.
-Besides, with the Agora RTC service and Agora RTM service

-The Agora RDC provides one-stop service that allows you to build a real-time interactive scenarios.
+More than that, with the Agora RTC service and Agora RTM service, the Agora RDC provides one-stop service that eases your effort to build real-time communication scenarios.

 ### Security and compliance

-The Agora RDC service provides multiple security protection guarantees, which include chanel separation, data and transmission encryption in AES-128 mode, and token authentication.
-Besides, Agora adheres to GDPR, HIPAA, CCPA, COPPA, and other compliance requirements and privacy laws of different countries, in addition to being certified to ISO/IEC 27001, 27017, 27018, 27701.
+The Agora RDC service provides multiple security protection guarantees, which include channel separation, data and transmission encryption in AES-128 mode, and token authentication.
+Besides, Agora adheres to GDPR, HIPAA, CCPA, COPPA, and other compliance requirements and privacy laws of different countries, in addition to being certified to ISO/IEC 27001, 27017, 27018, and 27701.

 ## Pricing